deep-sea-tactics/robot/README.md

 ### Configuring python virtual enviornment

 Press F1, select interpeter, enter interpreter path, select the one with blue `Poetry` on the right, and select (enter).

+OR, if the interpeter doesn't show: `poetry show -v | grep virtualenv`